adtaheri/adtaheri.github.io/_pages/about.md

 ---
 permalink: /
-title: "Uncovering the mysteries of microtubule networks from their building blocks to higher order functions"
+title: "Uncovering the mysteries of microtubule networks"
 author_profile: true
 redirect_from:
   - /about/